Joe Johnson (snooker player)

-Joe Johnson (born 29 July 1952) is an English former professional snooker player and a snooker commentator for Eurosport.
-As an amateur, he became the British under-19 champion in 1971, defeating Tony Knowles in the final.
-After reaching the finals of both the English Amateur Championship and the World Amateur Championship in 1978, Johnson turned professional the following year.
-He reached his first ranking final at the 1983 Professional Players Tournament, where he finished runner-up to Knowles, and he progressed to the semi-finals of the 1985 Classic.
+Joseph Johnson (born Joseph Malik, 29 July 1952) is an English former professional snooker player and a snooker commentator for Eurosport.
+As an amateur, he became the British under-19 champion in 1971, defeating George Crimes in the final.
+He turned professional in 1979, having reached the finals of both the English Amateur Championship and the World Amateur Championship the previous year.
+He appeared in his first ranking final at the 1983 Professional Players Tournament, where he was runner-up to Tony Knowles, and he progressed to the semi-finals of the 1985 Classic.

-With first-round losses in both of his previous Crucible appearances, Johnson started off as a 1501 outsider at the 1986 World Snooker Championship.
-He defeated Terry Griffiths 1312 in the quarter-finals, Knowles 168 in the semi-finals, and Steve Davis 1812 in the final to win the world title and the only ranking title of his career.
-As defending champion in 1987, Johnson defeated Stephen Hendry 1312 in the quarter-finals and Neal Foulds 169 in the semi-finals, before losing the final 1418 to Davis.
-After his two consecutive appearances in the World Championship final, Johnson subsequently won only a single match in the main stage of the competition, defeating Cliff Wilson in the first round in 1988.
+With first-round losses in his two previous World Snooker Championship appearances, Johnson started off as a 1501 outsider at the 1986 World Championship.
+He defeated Terry Griffiths 1312 in the quarter-finals, Knowles 168 in the semi-finals, and Steve Davis 1812 in the final to win the world title, the only ranking title of his career.
+As the defending champion in 1987, he defeated Stephen Hendry 1312 in the quarter-finals and Neal Foulds 169 in the semi-finals, before losing 1418 to Davis in the final.
+After reaching two consecutive World Championship finals, Johnson subsequently won only one match in the main stage of the competition, defeating Cliff Wilson in the first round in 1988.

-His best performances in the other two Triple Crown events were a semi-final appearance at the 1987 UK Championship (losing 49 to Jimmy White) and another at the 1988 Masters (losing 36 to Davis).
-He dropped out of the world's "top 16" after the 198990 season and made his last World Championship Crucible appearance in 1991, losing in the first round to Dennis Taylor.
+His best performances in the other two Triple Crown events were a semi-final appearance at the 1987 UK Championship where he lost 49 to Jimmy White, and another at the 1988 Masters where he lost 36 to Davis.
+Having reached a career high of fifth place in the 1987–88 snooker world rankings, he dropped out of the world's top 16 after the 198990 season.
+Johnson made his last Crucible appearance at the 1991 World Championship, losing in the first round to Dennis Taylor.
 Johnson continued playing on the professional tour until 2005, when he retired at age 53 after breaking his ankle.
-He later competed on the World Seniors Tour and won the 2019 Seniors Masters.
+He later competed in seniors events and won the 2019 Seniors Masters.

 Early life and amateur career

-Joe was born on 29 July 1952, in Bradford, England.
-His mother's name was Margaret, and his father was engineer Malik Farooq.
+Joseph Malik was born on 29 July 1952, in Bradford, England.
+His mother's name was Margaret, and his father was engineer Malik Farooq, who was Pakistani and died in 1974.
 The couple separated when Joe was four years old.
-Margaret later married Ken Johnson, who encouraged his stepson to play snooker after Joe had become interested in the game at the age of about seven.
-Ken bought Joe a small table when Joe was 11, and he started playing on full-size tables four years later.
-Johnson became the national under-19 champion in 1971 and was three-times Yorkshire champion.
+Margaret later married Ken Johnson, and Joe's surname was changed to Johnson.
+Ken encouraged his stepson to play snooker after he had become interested in the game at the age of about seven, and bought him a small table when he was 11.
+Johnson started playing on full-size tables four years later.
+Johnson became the national under-19 champion in 1971, defeating George Crimes 30 in the final, and was Yorkshire champion three times.